confluentinc/ksql/docs/reference/processing-log.md

 Internally, the log uses Log4J to write entries, so you can configure it just like you configure the normal ksqlDB log.

+!!! important
+    ksqlDB logs only error messages and doesn't use the log level from the log4.properties file, which means that you can't change the log level of the processing log.

 - For local deployments, edit the [log4j.properties](https://github.com/confluentinc/ksql/blob/master/config/log4j.properties) config file to assign Log4J properties.